gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ```

 - `name of the output`: Must be unique
-- `description`: If required, you can describe the output (optional)
+- `description`: A description can be stored here. (optional)
 - `value`: Value of the output (mandatory)
-- `condition`: Possible conditions (optional)
+- `condition`: Possible conditions can be specified here (optional)

-## Condition
+## Conditions

-Like other sections, conditions can also be specified in a block.
+Conditions based on the parameters entered by the user when creating or updating the stack can also be specified in a block.

 You can set conditions, and if they are not fulfilled, the stack creation fails.
+The conditions can be linked to resources, resource properties and outputs.

 ```yaml
 conditions: